IP55 dust- and water-resistance

 Slow to charge

 There are few places more appropriate for truly wireless earbuds than a gym, which is exactly where the JLab Epic Air Elite feel most at home.
-The ear hook design is similar to that of the Plantronics BackBeat Fit 3100, but these sport a more svelte build.
+The ear hook design is great for athletes as it provides a stable fit during all sorts of movement.
 While $150 is substantial, the Epic Air Elite remains more affordable than its comparable competitors.

 What is JLab Epic Air Elite like?